nikogura/nikogura.com/GitOps.md

 4. **Let the controller apply them.** The GitOps controller picks up the commit and applies the resources.
 You never touch `kubectl apply`.

 This isn't bureaucracy.
 It's the difference between knowing what runs in your cluster and hoping for the best.
+Hope is not a strategy.

 ## The Security Problem with Blind Application